 Now go on and absorb this plethora of blogging tips.

 6. Growth Hackers – Website Content

-Behind the growth hacking term is Sean Ellis, a seasoned entrepreneur, book author, speaker and, you’ve guessed it…a growth hacker.
+Behind the growth hacking term is Sean Ellis, a seasoned startup entrepreneur, book author, speaker and, you’ve guessed it…a growth hacker.

-Since business growth doesn’t happen without growing the marketing efforts, I had to add this on my list.
+Since business growth doesn’t happen without growing marketing efforts, I had to add this on my list.
 Start with reading their blog posts—they are written by both Sean and other team members.

 Their community is varied—you’ll find articles shared by other companies, so it’s not as helpful as their own blog.